hermit-os/rftrace/README.md

 <!-- omit in toc -->
 # rftrace - Rust Function Tracer

 rftrace is a rust based function tracer.
 It provides both a backend, which does the actual tracing, and a frontend which write the traces to disk.
 The backend is designed to standalone and not interact with the system.
-As such it can be used to fully trace a kernel like [RustyHermit](https://github.com/hermitcore/libhermit-rs) though OS, interrupts, stdlib and application.
+As such it can be used to partially trace a kernel like [RustyHermit](https://github.com/hermitcore/libhermit-rs) though OS, interrupts, stdlib and application.
 Multiple threads are supported.
 It also works for normal Rust and C applications, though better tools exist for that usecase.

 Requires a recent nightly rust compiler (as of 28-6-2020).